The best and the worst sleeping position for your health

 On the back

 Another popular sleeping pose is sleeping on the back.
-A benefit of this pose is that it supports the spine and the neck, especially with a memory-foam mattress that
+A benefit of this pose is that it supports the spine and the neck, especially with a memory foam mattress that moulds to the shape of your back.

 Because sleeping on the back elongates the spine, the sleeper’s general posture can also benefit from this snoozing pose.
 There is also no pressure point for a specific part of the body, therefore lying on the back is the most neutral position for the body.